What parents need to know

 Parents Need to Know

-Parents need to know that pediatricians recommend that a child have a bedtime routine, something familiar and soothing that indicates the end of the play day and time for rest.
-Goodnight Moon takes the doctor's advice.
+Parents need to know that Goodnight Moon, by Margaret Wise Brown and illustrated by Clement Hurd, has been a favorite of kids and parents for generations since it was originally published in 1947.
+Pediatricians recommend that a child have a bedtime routine, something familiar and soothing that indicates the end of the play day and time for rest, and Goodnight Moon takes the doctor's advice.
+The pace, rhythm, and repetition as the little bunny says goodnight to all the things in his house and beyond work to gently lull kids off to dreamland.

 What's the story?